DenisMal00/rossmann-sales-engine/README.md

 * **Target Transformation**: Sales data is processed using a **Log Transformation** ($\log(1+x)$) to normalize variance and improve model stability.

 ### 2. Data Engineering & MLOps
-The system is built for reproducibility and efficiency:
+The system is built for industrial reproducibility and continuous improvement:
-* **SQL-Side Preprocessing**: Critical features like the **7-day rolling average** are calculated directly within PostgreSQL using **Window Functions**, drastically reducing the memory footprint on the application side.
+* **SQL-Side Preprocessing**: Critical features like the **7-day rolling average** are calculated directly within PostgreSQL using **Window Functions**, reducing memory footprint on the application side.
+* **Automated MLOps Pipeline**: Integrated **MLflow** for experiment tracking.
+Every training run logs hyperparameters (LSTM units, dropout, batch size) and metrics (MAE, MAPE, RMSPE) to a persistent database.
+* **Champion vs Challenger Logic**: A dedicated promotion script automatically queries the MLflow tracking server to compare the current model's performance against the historical best.
+The production assets are updated only if a new record is established.
-* **Inference Strategy**: The dashboard performs **Recursive Multi-Step Forecasting**, where each day's prediction is used as an input feature for the next day, ensuring continuity throughout the 7-day window.
+* **Inference Strategy**: The dashboard performs **Recursive Multi-Step Forecasting**, where each day's prediction is used as an input feature for the next day.

-### 3. Containerized Ecosystem
+### 3. Containerized & Persistent Ecosystem
-The entire solution is orchestrated via **Docker**, ensuring that the environment is consistent across development and production:
+The entire solution is orchestrated via **Docker**, ensuring consistency across development and production environments with total data persistence:
+* **MLflow Stack (`mlflow_server` & `mlflow_db`)**: A dedicated tracking server and its own PostgreSQL backend to store every experiment's metadata and historical history.
-* **Database Container (`db`)**: A PostgreSQL instance that persists over 1.1 million records and provides high-speed data retrieval.
+* **Data Layer (`db`)**: A PostgreSQL instance that persists over 1.1 million records via **Docker Named Volumes**, ensuring data survival across container restarts.
-* **Application Container (`app`)**: A Python-based environment hosting the Streamlit dashboard and the TensorFlow inference engine.
+* **Application Layer (`app`)**: A Python-based environment hosting the Streamlit dashboard and the TensorFlow inference engine.
-* **Network Isolation**: Both containers communicate over a private bridge, keeping the database secure and inaccessible from outside the local network.
+* **Network Isolation**: All containers communicate over a private bridge, keeping the data layer secure while allowing the app to interact with MLflow.

 ---

 ## Model Performance